Testing the Quasar Hubble Diagram with LISA Standard Sirens: Bayesian cosmological hypothesis testing

 The widening of the distribution is a consequence of the larger space of realizations of Bayes factor per $N_{SS}$.
 In fact, if we draw a large number of $N_{SS}$ we can obtain different redshift realizations that can favor more or less one model over the other one.
 Those catalogues with many high-redshift standard sirens easily discriminate between the two models and have high Bayes factors, whereas catalogues with many low-redshift standard sirens have lower Bayes factors.

-To interpret how high the Bayes factor should be to discriminate between the two models, we refer to Kass and Raftery \cite{kassBayesFactors1995}.
-For Bayes factors above $\sim 20$ Model 1 is strongly favored with respect to Model 2, while for Bayes factors above $\sim 150$ the data very strongly favor Model 1 with respect to Model 2.
+For Bayes factors above $\sim 20$ Model 1 ($\Lambda$CDM) is strongly favored with respect to Model 2, while for Bayes factors above $\sim 150$ the data very strongly favor Model 1 with respect to Model 2 \cite{kassBayesFactors1995}.
 In order to assess how many standard sirens we need to distinguish between the two models, we plot in Fig.~\ref{fig:BF_LCDM_RL} the median, the $90\%$ and $50\%$ evidence interval of the Bayes factor distribution as a function of the number of standard sirens.
 In $50\%$ of realizations of the Universe, the Bayes factor will lie above the red line, under the aforementioned assumptions.
 From Fig.~\ref{fig:BF_LCDM_RL} it is clear that already with four standard sirens we have a $50\%$ chance that the Bayes factor would lie above the very strong evidence threshold, ruling out the deviation found in Ref.~\cite{Risaliti:2018reu}.
 With 14 MBHB standard sirens we have a $95\%$ chance that the two models will be distinguished by LISA.